zacg/TemporalToolkit/ReadMe.txt

 	       NUnit

  The solution is organized into 2 projects: the toolkit library and the unit tests.
 Running the unit tests requires NUnit.

- To create new temporal expressions just inherit from TemporalExpression.
+ To create new temporal expressions just create a class that inherits from the TemporalExpression class.

 ------------------------------